Tips for Surviving Your Next Dentist Appointment

 Related: Health Tip: Managing Anxiety Disorder

 According to the American Dental Association (ADA), "Dental anxiety is a significant cause of poor dental health."
 Dr. Ada Cooper, ADA spokesperson, describes a vicious cycle: People are scared of going to the dentist so they postpone or put off making appointments altogether.
 Inevitably, this approach leads to bigger, more costly and, potentially, more painful problems down the road.
-However, there are easy methods anyone can try to make visits to the dentist less stressful and more pleasant.
+However, there are easy methods anyone can try which will make your next session at the dentist less stressful and more pleasant.

 Listen to music.
 Bring a portable MP3 player and listen your favorite music or a podcast.
-Dentist.org points out that the sound of the ultrasonic scaler or dental drill triggers a high proportion of the anxiety many people feel in the dentist's chair.
+Dentist.org points out that sound of the ultra sonic scaler or dental drill triggers a high proportion of the anxiety many people feel in the dentist's chair.
 Simply blocking the noise with something you enjoy can make a huge difference.

 Breath deeply.
 Grannum, along with the ADA, is a big proponent of using slow, deep breaths and visualization techniques to overcome fear and anxiety.
 Close your eyes and focus your mind on a place or people you love.